westmisfit/container_advisor/README.md

 # container_advisor

-monitor docker container's mem + cpu + io, post data to aws cloudwatch
+put container stats to cloudwatch

 # How to use